Cluster X-varieties at infinity: Introduction

 3mm

-The enhanced Teichm\"uller space of $\widehat S$ has an algebraic-geometric avatar: the moduli space ${\cal X}_{PGL_2, \widehat S}$ of $PGL_2$-local systems on $S$ equipped with some additional structure near the boundary.
+The enhanced Teichm\"uller space of an arbitrary decorated surface ${\Bbb S}$ has an algebraic-geometric avatar: the moduli space ${\cal X}_{PGL_2, {\Bbb S}}$ of $PGL_2$-local systems on the underlying surface $S$ equipped with some additional structure near the boundary.
 The Teichm\"uller space is recovered as the space of its positive real points \cite{FG1}.
-The moduli space ${\cal X}_{PGL_2, \widehat S}$ has a natural cluster ${\cal X}$-variety structure.
+The moduli space ${\cal X}_{PGL_2, {\Bbb S}}$ has a natural cluster Poisson variety structure.
 So one may ask whether / how one can see the Thurston compactification and components of the completion of the Teichm\"uller space in terms of the cluster structure.

-The goal of this paper is to address these questions from a quite general algebraic perspective.
+In this paper we address these questions from a quite general algebraic perspective.
 We show that the Thurston compactification is a special case of a very general construction which can be applied to an arbitrary positive space.\footnote{The analog of the Thurston boundary of a positive space ${\cal X}$ was defined in Section 4 of \cite{FG1}.
-However the way it is attached to the positive real part of ${\cal X}$ -- the analog of the Teichm\"uller space -- was not discussed properly.} Furthermore, we show that the components of the completion of the Teichm\"uller space corresponding to simple ${\cal X}$-laminations without loops can be defined in the context of cluster ${\cal X}$-varieties, and so make sense for arbitrary cluster ${\cal X}$-varieties.
+However the way it is attached to the positive real part of ${\cal X}$ -- the analog of the Teichm\"uller space -- was not discussed properly.} Furthermore, the components of the completion of the Teichm\"uller space corresponding to simple ${\cal X}$-laminations without loops can be defined in the context of arbitrary cluster Poisson varieties.